kornelski/rust-lcms2/README.md

 Convert and apply color profiles with a safe abstraction layer for the LCMS library.

+See [API reference](https://docs.rs/lcms2/) for Rust functions and the [LCMS2 documentation HTML](https://pornel.github.io/rust-lcms2-sys/)/[PDF](http://www.littlecms.com/LittleCMS2.7%20API.pdf) for more background information about the functions.

 ```rust
     extern crate rgb;
     extern crate lcms2;